UK Finance Glossary

 - UC — Universal Credit

 - A monthly benefit payment for people on low income or out of work, replacing six legacy benefits.
-The standard allowance plus additions depend on circumstances.
+The standard allowance (£400.14/month for a single person over 25 in 2025/26) can be topped up by elements for children, disability, housing and childcare costs.→ Universal Credit Guide

 - UTR — Unique Taxpayer Reference